Last updated on December 23rd, 2020

 - pureed and doused with Champagne for a tart take on the Bellini, or just sliced and dropped into a sweeter Riesling or Chenin Blanc

-- chopped as a salsa atop a pork tenderloin or roasted salmon fillet
+- chopped as a salsa atop a pork chop or roasted salmon fillet

 - drizzled with honey or maple syrup over yogurt, cottage cheese, or ricotta